Confident Rays not surprised by excellent start to season

 That won’t be easy, especially in the rugged AL East, where the defending division champion Yankees and young, talented Toronto Blue Jays once again are expected to contend for playoff berths.

-Tampa Bay won their first nine games against the last-place Tigers, Nationals and A’s, who were a combined 8-22 entering Tuesday night.
+Tampa Bay won its first nine games against the last-place Tigers, Nationals and A’s, who were a combined 8-22 entering Tuesday night.

 Regardless of the competition, though, winning 10 in a row at any point in a season is difficult to do.